 Total: about 90 minutes of actual work.
 You can realistically complete this in a single afternoon.

-What If I Updated My NPP But Did Not Include the Reproductive Health Language?
+What If I Already Added the Reproductive Health Language?

 What About State-Specific Requirements?